Emmotes/ic_spoilers/docs/wren.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Glitch Trick** (Guess)
-> Wren increases the health of all other Champions by 25% of her max health, and any healing effect on those Champions is increased by 25%.
+> Wren increases the health of all other Champions by 25% of her max health, and healing effects on all Champions is increased by 25%.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>